S00940010/KristopherHalataIT1025/Unit 4/readme.md

 ## File Formats

-* Explain the similarities and differences between jpg, gif and png files.
+* Explain the similarities and differences between jpeg, gif and png files.

+Professor Manjula, jpg, gif and png files are images.
+They are Joint Photographic Experts Group, Graphics Interchange Format, and Portable Network Graphics.

+Likewise, just as JPG does not allow for animated images, PNG does not allow for animated images.
+Alternatively, JPEG allows for quality losses.

+Just as GIF does not allow for lossy compression, PNG does not allow for lossy compression.
+Alternatively, GIF allows for animated images.

 # Operating Systems